Aierus/gotest1/README.md

 The Big-O notation for Sort and Stable from the go documentation seems to be accurate.

 Sorting using sort.Sort() results in a longer time the larger the slices get, approximately doubling every time x grows an order of magnitude, concurring with the assumption that sort.Sort is O(log(n)) for slices.
-For arrays, sort.Sort() actually sorts faster when the arrays are larger (this may be a bug).
+For arrays, we must first convert the array to a slice to use the sort interface, so we add an additional step n that increases the time needed to sort.
+After conversion the sort.Sort() time is the same as slices.

-Sorting using sort.Stable() results in a slower rate of growth when sorting an array, staying the nearly same when inputs grow by an order of magnitude.
-When sorting slices, sort.Stable quadruples when inputs grow by an order of magnitude.
+When sorting slices (and therefore arrays after conversion), sort.Stable quadruples when inputs grow by an order of magnitude.
 These inputs align with the expected `O(n*n*log(n)*n*log(n)*log(n)) == O(3n * 3log(n))`